Whatever Happened To Mr. Green Jeans?

 Mr. Green Jeans was actually Hugh Brannum and you may remember Mr. Green Jeans would often be playing a musical instrument of some sort.
 Well, he came to do that honestly, since he grew up learning to play the sousaphone and bass violin.

-Following her service in the Marines during WWII, he had a very successful career playing with the legendary Fred Waring.
+Following his service in the Marines during WWII, he had a very successful career playing with the legendary Fred Waring.
 In fact, it was at that time he met a guy named Bob Keeshan.

-Another belief blown to smithereens: Captain Kangaroo wasn’t really a Captain and his name wasn’t Kangaroo…it was Bob Keeshan.
+Another belief blown to smithereens: Captain Kangaroo wasn't really a Captain and his name wasn't Kangaroo, it was Bob Keeshan.

 OK, anyway, the rest is, as they say, television history.
 From 1955 to 1984 Hugh Brannum portrayed, not only Mr. Green jeans, but various other characters on the show including clowns, singers and painters.